 The Whittle optimisation requires the input of reasonable processing and mining cost parameters in addition to appropriate pit slope angles and processing recoveries.

-Table 50 shows the assumptions applied in the Whittle optimisation.
+Table 14-16 shows the assumptions applied in the Whittle optimisation.

-The Whittle optimisation has assumed that the serpentinite domains (151 and 152) are to be treated as the key potential ore material types.
+The Whittle optimisation has assumed that the serpentinite domains (151, 152 and 153) are to be treated as the key potential ore material types.

 Revenue

 Ni Price USD 11/lb

 Govt Royalty 0.05%

 Private Royalty 0.15%

 Discount Rate 0%

-Process and N lining Statistics
+Process and M Ining Statistics

 Overall Slope Angle 48° (Ronn), 50° (Vin), 49° (Sun)

 Mining Recovery 95%

 Mining Dilution 2.5%

 Process Recovery 80%

 OP Base Mining Cost 1.35 USD/tonne

 Incremental Mining Cost above surface 0.05 USD/tonne/10m

 Incremental Mining Cost below surface 0.07 USD/tonne/10m

 Processing Cost 4.96 USD / ore tonne

 Effective charges per lb Ni in smelter feed 1.14 USD / lb

 General & Administration 0.4 USD / ore tonne processed

 Rail / Road Transport Cost 0.1 USD / ore tonne processed

 Concentrate Grade 25.0%

-Table 50: Whittle parameters
+Table 14-16: Whittle parameters

-16.14 Mineral Resource Statement
+14.14 Mineral Resource Statement

-The Mineral Resource Statement generated by SRK has been restricted to all classified material falling within the Whittle shell representing a metal price of USD11/lb and through the application of the parameters outlined in Section 16.13.
+The Mineral Resource Statement generated by SRK has been restricted to all classified material falling within the Whittle shell representing a metal price of USD11/lb and through the application of the parameters outlined in Section 14.13.
 SRK assumed a nickel price of USD11.00/lb in a Whittle open pit optimisation exercise to limit the material reported to that which SRK considers has reasonable prospects for eventual economic extraction and applied a cut off grade of 0.031% Ni-AC representing the calculated marginal cut off grade for the deposits.
 The USD11.00/lb nickel price includes a 30% premium above the consensus long-term nickel price, determined from over 30 market forecasts.

-Table 51 shows the resulting Mineral Resource Statement for Ni and Co, for Rönnbäcksnäset and Vinberget.
-Due to the large relative proportion of non-sulphide nickel in the Ronnbacken ores, resources are reported in terms of sulphide (AC) nickel along with the more conventional total nickel.
+Table 14-17 shows the resulting Mineral Resource Statement for Ni, Co and Fe Total, for Rönnbäcksnäset, Vinberget and Sundsberget.
+Due to the large relative proportion of nonsulphide nickel in the Ronnbacken ores, resources are reported in terms of sulphide (AC) nickel along with the more conventional total nickel.
 A high proportion of the sulphide nickel is recovered in the flotation process whereas the non-sulphide nickel reports predominantly to tailings.
+The effective date for these statements is 21 October 2011.